-A multi-use, wooded trail ( $\pm$ 1km) near north property boundary, from the Seal Lane parking area to the cemetery near the (N/F) Drinkwater boundary is maintained by volunteers and neighbors.
+A multi-use, wooded trail (± 1km) near north property boundary, from the Seal Lane parking area to the cemetery near the (N/F) Drinkwater boundary is maintained by volunteers and neighbors.
 The Tinker Property trail sees light, low-impact recreational use often including bird watching, natural observation, and dog walking.

 The dominant user group seems to be the Cousins Island community who access the preserve by foot.
+The Town discourages public use of any private properties that are adjacent to Tinker Property.